eTrustyMPC/backend-v2/DEVELOPING.md

    this command manually whenever you have new changes to test.
 Test failures and linter errors will be printed to the terminal.

+3. To activate watch mode for "start" command use `npm run start:dev`.

 ## Gitflow

 Each task must have a dedicated branch, forked from latest `dev` branch.
 Each completed task must be merged back to `dev` branch.